qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 If the datasource of the layer is a database (PostGIS or Spatialite for example), you can save your layer style inside a table of the database.
-Just click on :guilabel:`Save Style` comboxbox and choose **Save in database** item then fill in the dialog to define a style name, add a description, an ui file and if the style is a default style.
-When loading a layer from the database, if a style already exists for this layer, |qg| will load the layer and its style.
+Just click on `Save Style` comboxbox and choose **Save in database** item then fill in the dialog to define a style name, add a description, an ui file and if the style is a default style.
+When loading a layer from the database, if a style already exists for this layer, QGIS will load the layer and its style.
 You can add several style in the database.
 Only one will be the default style anyway.

 .. only:: html